terramate-io/terramate-docs/cli/change-detection/index.md

 }
 ```

-The `--enable-change-detection=<options>` and `--disable-change-detection=<options>` can be used to override
-the default and the configuration.
-These flags are supported in the commands below (check their documentation for usage):
+Use `--enable-change-detection=<options>` and `--disable-change-detection=<options>` to override the default settings and configuration.
+These flags are supported in the commands listed below (refer to their documentation for usage):

 - [`terramate list`](../reference/cmdline/list.md)
 - [`terramate run`](../reference/cmdline/run.md)